Cornerstone Worli

 For buyers — at possession

 2. Society NOC for tenancy — the housing society must approve incoming tenants.
-Without it, you can be asked to vacate.
+Without society NOC, you can be asked to vacate even with a registered leave-and-licence.

 3. Police verification — increasingly required by premium buildings; takes 5 – 7 days.
-Process can be initiated by the owner or the building’s leasing desk.
+Process can be initiated by the owner or the building’s leasing desk via the Maharashtra Police online portal.

 For tenants — at the leave-and-licence